Hard disk drive performance characteristics: Rotational latency

 Rotational latency (sometimes called rotational delay or just latency) is the delay waiting for the rotation of the disk to bring the required disk sector under the read-write head.
-Older 3600rpm drives had a latency of 8.33ms though this rpm is only found in very old drives(mid 90s and earlier).
+Older 3,600 rpm drives had a latency of 8.33 ms though this rpm is only found in drives from the mid-1990s and earlier.
 It depends on the rotational speed of a disk (or spindle motor), measured in revolutions per minute (RPM).
 For most magnetic media-based drives, the average rotational latency is typically based on the empirical relation that the average latency in milliseconds for such a drive is one-half the rotational period.
 Maximum rotational latency is the time it takes to do a full rotation excluding any spin-up time (as the relevant part of the disk may have just passed the head when the request arrived).